Medical Students

 Orthopaedic/Musculoskeletal Discovery

-An understanding of this pathology is essential for any physician.
-With this aim, we would propose 4 different experiences for students based on their area of interest.
+Understanding this pathology is essential for any physician.
+To this end, we propose four different experiences for students based on their area of interest.

 • Orthopaedic Surgery Experience

-• Please rank 3 subspecialties that you may find most interesting to pursue
+• Please rank three subspecialties that you may find most interesting to pursue

 • Orthopaedic Medicine Experience

-• Placement in a clinic that could include non-operative (primary care) Sports Medicine and Pediatric Orthopedics.
-Exposure would include both clinical evaluation as well as management that may involve in-office procedures (ultrasound) and casting (pediatrics)
+• Placement in a clinic that could include non-operative (primary care) Sports Medicine and Pediatric Orthopaedics.
+Exposure would consist of clinical evaluation and management that may involve in-office procedures (ultrasound) and casting (pediatrics).

 • Orthopaedic Emergency Experience